 Regulatory Context

 The decommissioning of offshore oil and gas infrastructure in the United Kingdom Continental Shelf is principally governed by the Petroleum Act 1998 (Petroleum Act), as amended by the Energy Act 2008 and the Energy Act 2016.
-The Petroleum Act sets out the requirements for a formal Decommissioning Programme, which must be approved by the Department for Energy Security and Net Zero (DESNZ) before the owners of an offshore installation or pipeline may proceed with decommissioning.
+The Petroleum Act sets out the requirements for formal Decommissioning Programmes, which must be approved by the Department for Energy Security and Net Zero (DESNZ) before the owners of an offshore installation or pipeline may proceed with decommissioning.

 The Department for Business, Energy and Industrial Strategy (BEIS) (now the DESNZ) guidance notes, Decommissioning of Offshore Oil and Gas Installations and Pipelines (May 2018), indicates that a DP must be supported by an environmental assessment of the proposed decommissioning option.
 The Environmental Appraisal fulfils that requirement.
 In addition, under the Marine and Coastal Access Act 2009 (MCAA) an Environmental Appraisal is required for all licence applications relating to decommissioning operations.